travel-intelligence/TIjs/README.md

 ## Overview

 TI.js follows the noBackend philosophy and allows you to use in an easier way the Travel Intelligence Web Services.
 The whole Travel Intelligence API is described in the official Web site: http://dev.travel-intelligence.com/

 The library is now fully compliant with Requirejs.

+## Installation

+You can install the library with bower:

+    bower install --save travel-intelligence/TIjs

 ## API